 But, over the last decade, the Supreme Court has gutted the VRA and drastically weakened its once-successful protections for voters of color — a situation Congress has repeatedly failed to fix despite having the ability do so.

-Now, Congress has another chance.
+Now, six decades after the original VRA became law, Congress has another chance.

 Importantly, the JLVRAA would reestablish a system known as “preclearance,” which was originally created in Section 5 of the VRA to require that states and localities with a history of racial discrimination get changes to their voting laws approved by the federal government before they can go into effect.